VertaAI/modeldb/README.md

 * Git-like operations on any model
 * Flexible metadata logging including metrics, artifacts, tags and user information
 * Pluggable storage systems
+* Integration into state-of-the-art frameworks like Tensorflow and PyTorch
 * Battle-tested in productionn environments

 If you are looking for a hosted version of ModelDB, please reach out at modeldb@verta.ai.